octanebaby/octanebaby.github.io/_posts/2014-01-09-telepresence-robots.md

 At TokBox, we used one Kubi for our weekly all-hands and another Kubi as an "always-on" video chat station in our NYC office.
 Song's version of the Kubi app integrated TokBox video chat and arrow-key control over the movement.

-**Best used for:** Group meetings and small spaces.
+**Best for:** Group meetings and small spaces.
 Our Double was great for roaming around our wide open office space in San Francisco; our Kubi was a perfect desktop companion in our tiny co-working space in New York City.

 **You'll be surprised by:** The Revolve Robotics team has thrown in some thoughtful human touches.
 Hit the "B" key to see Kubi do this adorable, quick little bow.
 Pick your favorite color for the power button.
 The best Easter Egg is "trooper"  mode which may not see the light of production, but you should ask about it when you buy your Kubi.